RauKevin/Paper6/README.md

 Cost = (a * ratio_link_capacity) + (b * cost_path) + (c * SF capacity)

-Attempt to determin if there is a relationship between a given network and our ratio of hyper parameters.
+Attempt to determine if there is a relationship between a given network and our ratio of hyper parameters.